a11yproject/a11yproject.com/CONTRIBUTING.md

 ## Pattern Submissions
 If you'd like to submit patterns to the A11Y Project make sure to do the following…

-1. [Make a CodePen](http://codepen.io/pen) **NOTE** : Please keep code as vanilla as possible.
+1. [Make a CodePen](http://codepen.io/pen) (or use an equivalent service like a JSFiddle or JSBin for example) **NOTE** : Please keep code as vanilla as possible.
 No Sass.
 No LESS.
 No HAML etc. You get the point.
 2. [Submit your pen to our Issue Tracker](https://github.com/a11yproject/a11yproject.com/issues/new) w/the name of your pattern as the title.
 3. Wait for the community to give you feedback and approval. **Note:** Keep the feedback and discussion to the pattern submitted and avoid discussing other patterns.
 Submit new patterns as separate issues.
 4. “Git” down and boogie